jonnonz1/nz-statute-book/acts/public/1978/securities-act-1978.md

 ### 63A No liability under Fair Trading Act 1986 if not liable under this Act
 A court hearing a proceeding brought against a person under the Fair Trading Act 1986 must not find that person liable for conduct that is regulated by this Act if that person would not be liable for that conduct under this Act.

-### 64 Time in which information may be laid
+### 64 Time for filing charging document for certain offences
+(1) Despite anything to the contrary in section 25 of the Criminal Procedure Act 2011,— (a) a charging document may be filed at any time in relation to an offence against section 58, 60C, 60E(3), or 60K of this Act; and
-Notwithstanding anything to the contrary in the Summary Proceedings Act 1957, any information for an offence against this Act punishable on summary conviction may be laid at any time within 3 years after the date of the offence.
+  (b) the limitation period in respect of an offence against section 38B(5) or 60(1) of this Act ends on the date that is 3 years after the date on which the offence was committed.
+(2) Nothing in subsection (1) affects the application of section 25 of the Criminal Procedure Act 2011 in relation to any offence not mentioned in that subsection.

 ### 65 Saving of liability under general law
 Nothing in this Act shall limit or diminish any liability that any person may incur under any rule of law or enactment other than this Act.